Wayne Stenehjem

-Wayne Stenehjem (/ˈstɛndʒəm/ STEN-jəm; February 5, 1953 – January 28, 2022) was an American lawyer and politician from the U.S. state of North Dakota.
-He was the Attorney General of the state, serving from December 15, 2000 until his death.
-He sought the Republican nomination for governor of North Dakota in 2016 but lost the primary on June 14 by 20%.
+Wayne Stenehjem (/ˈstɛndʒəm/ STEN-jəm; February 5, 1953 – January 28, 2022) was an American lawyer and politician who served as the 29th Attorney General of North Dakota from 2000 until his death in 2022.
+He sought the Republican nomination for governor of North Dakota in 2016 but lost the primary to Doug Burgum on June 14 by 20%.

 Biography

 Stenehjem was born in Mohall, North Dakota.
 He graduated from Bismarck High School in 1971 and Bismarck State College in 1972.
 He attended the University of North Dakota and the UND School of Law, graduating in 1977.
 Stenehjem was elected to the North Dakota House of Representatives in 1976, and served two terms there until 1980, when he was elected to the North Dakota Senate.
 He served in that capacity until 2000, when he became Attorney General of North Dakota.
 As Attorney General, Stenehjem proposed legislation to curb methamphetamine use and addiction in the state, by restricting retail sales of certain products used in its manufacture, providing mandatory treatment for first-time drug offenders, and increasing criminal penalties for drug offenders.
 Stenehjem was reelected in 2004, 2006, 2010, 2014 and 2018 by wide margins.
 Before his death, he had announced he would not run for reelection in 2022.
+Stenehjem was hospitalized in Bismarck for an inflamed ulcer on January 28, 2022.
+He died later that day, at the age of 68.

 He was married to Beth Bakke Stenehjem, and had one son, Andrew.
 He was the brother of North Dakota Senate Majority Leader Bob Stenehjem (1952–2011) and former North Dakota House of Representatives member Allan Stenehjem (who is now a lobbyist).
-Stenehjem was hospitalized in Bismarck for an inflamed ulcer on January 28, 2022.
-He died later that day, at the age of 68.